HGGM-LIM/compressed-sensing-diffusion-lung-MRI/README.md

 ## Summary of results ##

--**SIDER for acceleration factor x7** The following videos correspond to estimated maps of mean alevolar length for fully sampled data (top) and for SIDER method for an acceleration factor of x7 (bottom) for three controls and three COPD patients (from left to right).
+-**SIDER for acceleration factor x7** The following videos correspond to estimated maps of mean alveolar length for fully sampled data (top) and for SIDER method for an acceleration factor of x7 (bottom) for three controls and three COPD patients (from left to right).

 ![](https://github.com/HGGM-LIM/compressed-sensing-diffusion-lung-MRI/blob/master/Label.jpg)
 ![](https://github.com/HGGM-LIM/compressed-sensing-diffusion-lung-MRI/blob/master/Control_x1_x7_SIDER.gif)